MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 Vea [una lista de números de conferencias de Audio](see-a-list-of-audio-conferencing-numbers.md).

-## <a name="see-a-list-of-users-that-are-enabled"></a>Ver una lista de usuarios habilitados
+## <a name="see-a-list-of-users-that-are-enabled"></a>See a list of users that are enabled

 1. Inicie sesión en Office 365 con su cuenta profesional o educativa.

-2. Inicie sesión en Office 365 con su cuenta profesional o educativa.**** > ****
+2. Go to the **Office 365 admin center** > **Skype for Business**.

-3. En el **centro de administración de Skype for Business**, en la navegación izquierda, vaya a **Audioconferencia** y a continuación **Usuarios**.
+3. In the **Skype for Business admin center**, in the left navigation, go to **Audio conferencing**> and then **Users**.

 See [See a list of users that are enabled for Audio Conferencing](see-a-list-of-users-that-are-enabled-for-audio-conferencing.md).

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>¿Desea saber cómo administrar con Windows PowerShell?

-There are several settings that you can manage at the organization level using Windows PowerShell.
-This makes it easy to apply settings to all of your users.
+Hay varias opciones de configuración que puede administrar en el nivel de organización mediante Windows PowerShell.
+Esto facilita la aplicación de la configuración a todos los usuarios.

-Existen varias opciones que puede configurar en el nivel de la organización con Windows PowerShell.
-Esto facilita la configuración de estas opciones y las aplica a todos los usuarios.
-Estas son las opciones de configuración de nivel de organización:
+To get more help on each cmdlet, see [Skype for Business Online cmdlets](https://go.microsoft.com/fwlink/?LinkId=627324).

 A continuación presentamos la configuración de nivel de la organización: